suit-wg/suit-report/draft-ietf-suit-report.md

 When reporting capabilities, it is OPTIONAL to report capabilities that are declared mandatory by the SUIT Manifest {{I-D.ietf-suit-manifest}}.
 Capabilities defined by extensions MUST be reported.

 Additional capability reporting can be added as follows: if a manifest element does not exist in this map, it can be added by specifying the CBOR path to the manifest element in an array and using this as the key.
-For example SUIT\_Dependencies, as described in {{I-D.ietf-suit-trust-domains}}, Section 5.2.2, could have an extension added, which was key 3 in the SUIT\_Dependencies map.
+For example SUIT\_Dependencies, as described in {{Section 5.2.2 of I-D.ietf-suit-trust-domains}},  could have an extension added, which was key 3 in the SUIT\_Dependencies map.
 This capability would be reported as: \[3, 3, 1\] => \[3\], where the key consists of the key for SUIT\_Manifest (3), the key for SUIT\_Common (3), and the key for SUIT\_Dependencies (1).
 Then the value indicates that this manifest processor supports the extension (3).

 #  EAT Claim {#eat}